ClimateMisinformation/Scrapers/format_data_for_doccano/README.md

-Doccano has very especific data requirements, especially when it comes to the size of the csv files.
+Doccano has very specific data requirements, especially when it comes to the size of the csv files.

 This Python script: